ODINN-SciML/MassBalanceMachine/README.md

 All packages and dependencies should now be installed correctly, and you are ready to use the MassBalanceMachine core (```massbalancemachine```).
 For example, by importing the packing in a Jupyter Notebook by: ```import massbalancemachine as mbm```.
 Make sure you have selected the right interpreter or kernel before that, in your editor of choice.

-**Note:** If you are working on a remote server running JupyterLab or Jupyter Notebook instead of locally, the virtual environment of the notebook will be different from the Conda environment.
+**Note:** If you are working on a remote server running JupyterLab or Jupyter Notebook (e.g. Binder) instead of locally, the virtual environment of the notebook will be different from the Conda environment.
 As an additional step, you need to create a new kernel that includes the Conda environment in Jupyter Notebook.
 Here’s how you can do it:

 ```
-poetry run ipython kernel install --user --name=massbalancemachine
+poetry run ipython kernel install --user --name=mbm_env
 ```

-At last, select in the Jupyter Notebook in the top right corner the new installed kernel: massbalancemachine.
+At last, make sure your Jupyter kernel (at the top right corcer of the notebook) has been configured to work with the 'mbm_env' Conda environment.
 You should now be ready to go and use ```massbalancemachine``` in your Jupyter Notebooks.

 ### Known Installation Issues